cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 the archetype name.
 You need one `spec` block in the archetypes section for each archetype you use in your simulation.
 Let's build the archetypes block in our input file.
-Using the template below and the table below, fill in the template with the variables listed in the table below.
+Using the template above and the table below, fill in the template with the variables listed in the table below.

 +-------------+------------------+----------------------------+